ooseni/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. This is a script that displays the last 10 lines of /etc/passwd

 5. This is a script that displays the first 10 lines of /etc/passwd

+6. This is a script that displays the third line of the file iacta.

+	The file iacta will be in the working directory

+    		You’re not allowed to use sed